bryandmartin/MicrobiomePack/README.md

 * **run0A.R:** Shows how to select a subset of the data based on experimental conditions.
 (Not currently used.)
 * **HQQModel.R:** Implementation of a simple posterior predictive Dirichlet-Multinomial distribution.
 * **fittingPlots.R:** Compares DayAmdmt 11 and 21, contains code for various plots.
+* **varFitPlotsComp.R:** Contains code for plotting variance fit for simple multinomial, composition, and observed count

 ## Notes